 Great Basin College employs a small Security staff on the Elko Campus.
-These employees are part of the State of Nevada Classified employee system and the NSHE professional staff and are not P.O.S.T certified police officers.
-The Elko campus and our centers in Battle Mountain, Ely, Pahrump and Winnemucca all strive to maintain good working relationships with our local Police, Sheriff and Fire Departments.
+These employees are part of the State of Nevada Classified employee system and the NSHE professional staff.
 As authorized representatives of Great Basin College the center directors and security staff do have the power of citizen's arrest.
+The Elko Campus also has a partnership with University Police Services, and as of Fall of 2021 has a P.O.S.T certified Police Officer on site as well.
+The Elko campus and our centers in Battle Mountain, Ely, Pahrump and Winnemucca all strive to maintain good working relationships with surrounding law enforcement agencies to include the Elko Police Department, Elko County Sheriff's Office, Humboldt County Sheriff's Office, Winnemucca Police Department, White Pine County Sheriff's Office, Nye County Sheriff's Office and the Department of Public Safety.